curl/everything-curl/opensource.md

 ## The license

-curl and libcurl are distributed under an open source license known as a MIT license derivate.
+curl and libcurl are distributed under an open source license known as a MIT license derivative.
 It is very short, simple and easy to grasp.
 It follows here in its completeness:

     COPYRIGHT AND PERMISSION NOTICE